FIBA Awards

 FIBA Awards are basketball awards that are given at the end of each FIBA tournament, or that are given in recognition of an individual's contributions to the sport.
 There are several awards that are attributed to the players, which have distinguished themselves from the rest, in different aspects of the game.

 FIBA tournament awards

-The FIBA tournament awards are awarded at the FIBA World Cup and the FIBA Women's World Cup, as well as at each of the FIBA continental cups, at both the senior and youth levels.
+The FIBA tournament awards are awarded at the Men's and Women's Summer Olympic Games, the FIBA World Cup, and the FIBA Women's World Cup, as well as at each of the FIBA continental cups, at both the senior and youth levels.